threedworld-mit/tdw/Documentation/lessons/core_concepts/avatars.md

 **Avatars** are a type of agent in TDW but not the only one.
 The most commonly used avatar is a non-embodied camera; you can think of this avatar as being more or less equivalent to a third-person camera (though the [commands](1.2.2_commands.md) for cameras have slightly different parameters than avatars).

-There are embodied avatars, such as the Sticky Mitten Avatar, but these have been deprecated in favor of robotic agents.
-Embodied avatars are a much older part of TDW than robotics that we've since deprecated.
-In most cases, you should only use the third-person camera avatar.

 To add the third-person camera avatar to the scene:

 ```python